-Cheryl Corson undertook the LARE in her 50's while running her own design practice.
+Cheryl Corson undertook the LARE while in her 50's and running her design practice.
 After passing Sections 3 & 4 in 2013 (failing Section 4 once), Cheryl created these LARE Prep webinars, helping hundreds successfully prepare for the exam.
 She provides targeted instruction and emotional support for candidates of all ages and career stages.
 Students are treated with respect by a colleague who understands the challenge of adding test preparation to the responsibilities of adult life.

 Cheryl's LARE posts are: Simple Math and the LARE, "Minimum Competency" and the LARE, 5 Tips for Passing Section 4 of the LARE, Meditation for LARE Anxiety, and How Different is the 2017 LARE?
 She served on ASLA’s LARE Prep sub-committee from 2013 - 2015, and she co-created an introductory webinar on the LARE, available from ASLA.
 Corson Learning sponsors LABASH, the annual student-led landscape architecture conference.

 In 2016 Cheryl taught a day-long LARE prep workshop for the ASLA Pennsylvania/Delaware chapter.
 In 2017, she taught day-long workshops for the ASLA Potomac and New Jersey chapters, and a two-day workshop in Puerto Rico.
 There and different advantages to live and online formats, and both are effective.
 Contact Cheryl if you'd like to host a live workshop in your area.